Chris Megaloudis: Family

 Megaloudis is eligible to play for Puerto Rico because his mother Carmen is Puerto Rican.
 His father Michael is of Greek descent but played for Puerto Rico in the 1990s.
 His grandfather Demosthenes played in the 40s active soccer and was during this time, member of the Greek American AA, whose brother Steve Megaloudis, was a player too.
 His uncle Nicky Megaloudis played in the 80s, active in the North American Soccer League (NASL) and MISL.
 His Cousins and sons of Nick, George and Dino, played professionally in Greece.
-George played in the Greece Super League for AO Chania, while Dino was a member of the Greece national U-16 and U-20 side.
+George played in the Super League Greece for AO Chania, while Dino was a member of the Greece national U-16 and U-20 side.
 Another uncle Gus, played also for the reserve side of Greek American AA.
 His cousin Nicole was in the Women Soccer Team of Virginia Commonwealth University Rams, before she died in a car crash Goochland County, Virginia in 2004.